YuanGongND/efficient-voice-antispoof/README.md

 ```bash
 ./extract_feat.sh 1
 ```
+The above command segments the full length (1091) logspec into reduced length logspec, with length $win_size$ in 64, 128, 256, 512.
+For each reduced length, there are 6 different ways of segmentation as follows:

+- s: taking the starting $win_size$ of the full length logspec
+- e: taking the ending $win_size$ of the full length logspec
+- h: taking the continuous $win_size$ segment with the highest energy sum
+- l: taking the continuous $win_size$ segment with the lowest energy sum
+- hl: the first half with the highest energy sum and the second with the lowest
+- lh: the first half with the lowest energy sum and the second with the highest

 ### GMM
 To run the full procedure of GMM model (training + prediction), change directory to "*model_cqcc_gmm*" and run the following command: